-CUMMINS ENGINE AND TANDEM PUMP- The STS 12 comes standard with a 275hp Cummins diesel engine (fig. 4.15-1).
+CUMMINS ENGINE AND TANDEM PUMP- The STS comes standard with a 275hp Cummins diesel engine (fig. 4.15-1)equipped with an automatic exhaust brake.
 The engine has a direct mounted Sauer-Danfoss 90 Series tandem hydrostatic pump (fig. 4.15-2).
 More information on the operation of the engine is on the next page.

-WHEEL MOTORS AND WHEEL HUBS-The STS 12's all-time four wheel drive system consists of the Sauer-Danfoss hydrostatic wheel motors (fig. 4.15-3) and the planetary gear reduction hubs (wheel hubs) (fig. 4.15-4).
+WHEEL MOTORS AND WHEEL HUBS-The STS 14's all-time four wheel drive system consists of the Sauer-Danfoss hydrostatic wheel motors (fig. 4.15-3) and the planetary gear reduction hubs (wheel hubs) (fig. 4.15-4).